Baldwin Kho: Career

 In the year 1993, he first organized his first Art and Crafts Workshop in Binondo Chinese Parish.
 He is also an active supporter of the Autism of the Philippines; he became a youth servant leader at the Binondo Chinese Parish when he was a teenager and remained one for more than a decade after.
 He is the caretaker of the century-old image of Our Lady of the Most Holy Rosary, a cultural heirloom of the Dominican Order of Preachers and ethnic Chinese – Filipino Catholic community in Binondo.

-He published his first colouring book for children in the year 2004.
-He also opened his own studio called the Orange Artspace, which is located in Binondo, Manila.